hoppinjohnz/lifecastor-command-line/readme.txt

     readme.txt (this is the file you are reading) lifecastor (main executable application file)
     plan.properties (default plan properties)
-    deterministic-plan.properties (no probalistic behavor, good for debugging) release.notes
+    deterministic-plan.properties (no probabilistic behavior, good for debugging) release.notes

 3. Rename 'lifecastor' to 'lifecastor.exe'.